Chibuzothon/INST414-Breast-Cancer-ML/README.md

 ### Evaluating the models
-Use the evaluation metrics such as the
+Use evaluation metrics such as the accuracy, precision, recall, F1-score, and ROC- AUC to assess the model performance

 ### Reproducing results